 You've just spent several hours cleaning every surface in your kitchen and bathroom to a sparkling clean shine.
-But as you look around at your handiwork, you catch a whiff of something stinky.
+But as you look around at your handiwork, you catch a whiff of something smelly.
 Did you forget to clean the drains?

 - A dry P-trap: The P-trap is the curved portion of the pipes under a sink.
 It is designed to hold water to create a seal between the odors and gasses of sewage lines and the sink drain.

 - A clogged or blocked air vent: In bathrooms, the drains are vented to give backflowing gases a release outlet.

 - A clogged pipe or garbage disposal: An obstruction traps foul-smelling waste in the drain.

 - Odor-causing bacteria: Bacteria can build up in drains and feed on debris if the pipes are not flushed regularly.
 The bacteria give off hydrogen sulfide gas that smells like rotten eggs.